How to Implement Geo-Fencing in Android Apps Using AI

 -

-Certify the Geo-Fencing feature in Mobile Apps
+Certify the Geo-Fencing feature in Android Apps

 After building Geo-Fencing, Appdome generates a Certified Secure™ certificate to guarantee that the Geo-Fencing protection has been added and is protecting the app.
 To verify that the Geo-Fencing protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below: